Online Poker Tournaments: Introduction to the Glamorous Side of Poker

 Poker Bankroll Challenge: Time to Reach our $1,000 Goal

-Congratulations, you have now completed all the learning lessons in this course.
-But there are a couple of things left to complete.
-One is the end of course exam which you can sit in the next and final lesson, but we also need to complete the final stage of the Poker Bankroll Challenge and reach the target of $1,000 from your initial stake of $25.
+Congratulations on completing all the learning lessons in this course.
+Before you take the end of course exam in the next and final lesson, you can complete the final stage of the Poker Bankroll Challenge aiming to build your bankroll from an initial stake of $25 toward a target of $1,000.

 Time to Up the Stakes!